General business conditions for advertising employers

 11.1.
 For the contract concluded between the Employer and the Portal Operator and any legal disputes that arise from it, the law of the Federal Republic of Germany shall apply.

 11.2.
-Provided that the Employer is a businessman in the sense of German Commercial Code (HGB), the Employer shall be considered a legal entity or special fund under public law, as stipulated by the jurisdiction of Hamburg.
+Provided that the Employer is a businessman in the sense of German Commercial Code (HGB), the Employer shall be considered a legal entity or special fund under public law, as stipulated by the jurisdiction of Frankfurt.

 Please note, only the German version of this translation is legally binding.